 In a further extension of civil-rights protection, the Americans with Disabilities Act (1990) barred discrimination against disabled persons in employment and provided for improved access to public facilities.
 As of December 20th, 2017, same-sex marriage is legally recognized nationwide.

 In the 21st century, the United States has experienced a resurgence of voter suppression.
 In 2012, the national voter turnout rate among Black citizens exceeded that of white citizens for the first time in American history.
 But this was quickly followed by two devastating U.S. Supreme Court rulings that eliminated core voting rights protections and threatened to undo decades of progress toward a vibrant democracy.
-These rulings, combined with the continued existence of decades-old voter suppression and disenfranchisement policies, threaten the fundamental right to vote for millions of Americans.
+These rulings, combined with decades-old voter suppression and disenfranchisement policies, threaten millions of Americans' fundamental right to vote.

 In 2013, the U.S. Supreme Court’s decision in Shelby County v.
-Holder gutted Section 5 of the Voting Rights Act by declaring the formula used to determine covered jurisdictions unconstitutional.
-Without a coverage formula, Section 5 is essentially unenforceable, meaning that states with a history of overt white supremacy and voter suppression can once again manipulate their voting policies and procedures without first seeking approval from federal officials.
+Holder gutted Section 5 of the Voting Rights Act by declaring the formula used to determine covered jurisdictions unconstitutionally.
+Without a coverage formula, Section 5 is essentially unenforceable, meaning that states with a history of overt white supremacy and voter suppression can once again manipulate their voting policies and procedures without seeking approval from federal officials.
 The response to Shelby in many formerly covered jurisdictions was swift and predictable.
 The law threatened to suppress thousands of Black voters and was eliminated only after a federal court ruled that North Carolina sought to “target African Americans with almost surgical precision.”
 But North Carolina was not alone.
 Multiple formerly covered jurisdictions have used their new freedoms to enact strict voter ID laws, close polling places, and limit access to early voting.